guibranco/BancosBrasileiros/README.md

 This repository is available at [NPM](https://www.npmjs.com) under the name [bancos-brasileiros](https://www.npmjs.com/package/bancos-brasileiros).

-Thanks to [@RauppRafael](https://github.com/RauppRafael) for creating and publish version 1.0.0 on NPM.
+Thanks to [@RauppRafael](https://github.com/RauppRafael) for creating and publishing version 1.0.0 on NPM.

 ```bash